 Porto Albania visualisation

 Porto Albania will offer a marina for yachts up to 70m, with around 20-40 berths for yachts over 30m, dedicated yacht maintenance facility, residential complex and retail amenities.
-Work on the marina started a number of years ago, but ground to a halt when the Swiss development company Finsec AG pulled its funding.
-However, the project has since been acquired by an Albanian investment fund, with work due to begin imminently.
-Quite when the project is due for completion has not yet been confirmed, however Peacock suggests that it should be within the next three years.
-Deadlines aside, the commencement of the project certainly highlights that the intention is there to bring an increasingly large number of superyachts to Albania.
+Work on the marina started a number of years ago, the commencement of the project certainly highlights that the intention is there to bring an increasingly large number of superyachts to Albania.

 “I am very excited to be joining Acquera Yachting at the start of a new decade.
 The impressive acquisition of Evolution Yacht Agents and G&K Yachting, the resulting noise that’s being made in the industry, and Stefano’s vision were the catalysts in my decision to join the family.
 I see Acquera Yachting as the agency of the future.
 Although I am sad to be leaving the lifelong friendships that have been formed in my previous workplace, I also have the most tremendous drive to grow and work in a company that is committed to changing the face of the agency sector,” concludes Peacock.